Lukoh/Profiler/README.md

 Jump to [Navigating with Compose](https://developer.android.com/jetpack/compose/navigation) if you’d like to learn it.

 If you go through the above process, you can understand the source code more easily.

+## MVVM with Clean Architecture: A Solid Combination
+My purpose with this open-source project was to understand MVVM with Clean Architecture and latest Jetpack libraries, so I skipped over a few things that you can try to improve it further:

+Use Kotlin Coroutine and Flow to remove callbacks and make it a little neater.
+Use states to represent your UI.
+(For that, check out this amazing talk by Jake Wharton.)
+Use Dagger2 to inject dependencies.

+This is one of the best and most scalable architectures for Android apps.
+I hope you enjoyed this article, and I look forward to hearing how you’ve used this approach in your own apps!